CasmirO-Source/Bioinformatics-Professional/README.md

 ## Academic Relevance

 This project was developed as a foundational exercise in multiomics data processing, which is a core skill in modern bioinformatics research.
-It reflects my interest in applying computational tools to real-world biological data and prepares me for Master's-level coursework and research in:
+It reflects my interest in applying computational tools to real-world biological data and prepares me for my coursework and research in Bioinformatics.

-1. Systems Biology
-2. Statistical Genomics
-3. Omics Integration
-4. Python for Bioinformatics